Classics for Sale: Rare Ferrari 400 Superamerica II

 A truly remarkable example of one of the finest Ferraris of the 1960s, this car has been fully restored with no bolt unturned.
 With less than a handful of owners and previous long-term ownership, this motorcar is ready to be enjoyed.
 Launched at the 1966 Geneva Motor Show the Ferrari 330 GTC was an immediate success being praised for its sparkling performance, its fabulous looks and, thanks to its

 ; 1963 Ferrari 250 GTE project. in need of restoration.
-Currently a Chevy engine plus gearbox and differential is fitted.
 It is missing its original engine, gearbox, fuel tank, rear axle and some other parts.
-It is a genuine 1963 Ferrari 250 GTE.
+It is a original and genuine 1963 Ferrari 250 GTE.
 Comes with US title and EU import duties paid.
 We can restore this 60`s FERRARI for you.
+The not original Chevy engine and gearbox in the photo has been removed.

 1962 Ferrari 250GTE 2+2: Matching Numbers Verde Pino with Bordeaux Leather -Exceptional Color Combination Verde Pino with Bordeaux Leather -Matching numbers -Black Plate California Car -Accompanied by its Original Tool Roll and Spare [[email protected]](/cdn-cgi/l/email-protection) +316 54993273